AGRINFO AGRINFO logo

 • vegetables: certain chanterelles, bamboo shoots, mushrooms

-• fruit: certain dates, boysenberries, pineapple, rosehips
+• fruit: certain dates, boysenberries, pineapple

-• oils: certain palm, coconut, and palm kernel oils with specific industrial uses, microbial oil, vegetable oil, hydrogenated castor oil, jojoba oil, and edible mixture of animal or vegetable oils consisting of fish oil from Pacific pollock
+• oils: certain palm, coconut, and palm kernel oils with specific industrial uses, microbial oil, vegetable oil, hydrogenated castor oil, and edible mixture of animal or vegetable oils consisting of fish oil from Pacific pollock

-• prepared cereals: certain powders, transparent noodles
+• prepared cereals: glass noodles

 • certain forms of soy/casein protein.

-Full details on the relevant products (with specific customs codes and product descriptions) are set out in the Annex to the proposed Regulation.
+Full details on the relevant products (with specific customs codes and product descriptions) are set out in the Annex to the Regulation.

 Timeline

-The Regulation is expected to be adopted in December and will apply from 1 January 2025.
+The Regulation applies from 1 January 2025.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.